 Best places to sell an iPhone

 If you decide to take your old iPhone into an Apple Retail Store, Apple's staff will look it over and give a trade-in price estimate.
-This price is based on the condition of the hardware and the model of iPhone.
+This price is based on the condition of the hardware and the model, age and spec of iPhone.
 Customers can then get that value subtracted from the price of a new iPhone or other Apple product should they decide to trade in (you'll get an Apple Store Gift Card).

 If you choose to go through the trade-in process online, you'll need to visit Apple's GiveBack page, answer a set of questions to help Apple come up with an estimated value of the device, then send your iPhone to Dataserv for evaluation.
-Once Brightstar (Apple's recycling partner) has checked your device and determined the accurate trade-in value, you'll get that money deposited into your bank account.
+Once Brightstar (Apple's recycling partner) has checked your device and determined the accurate trade-in value, that money will be deposited into your bank account.

 Another option is to sell your iPhone to one of the following.
-You might not get as much money as you would selling via eBay or similar, but it is probably the least amount of hassle.
+You might not get as much money as you would selling via eBay or similar, but it is less hassle.
 You will get more money for an unlocked handset in good condition.

 - Game - Game will pay you in cash or credit for your second-hand handsets.

-- CeX - Like Game, CeX will also give you cash or credit for your old iPhone.
+- CeX - Like Game, CeX will give cash or credit.

-- CashGenerator - If you enter the details of your iPhone on the website one of their high street stores will contact you.
+- CashGenerator - If you enter the details of your iPhone on the website one of the firm's high-street stores will contact you.